freenode/web-7.0/content/kb/using/certfp.md

 HexChat
 -------

 The pem file should be placed in `certs/network name.pem` in the HexChat config directory (`~/.config/hexchat/` or `%appdata%\HexChat`), where `network name` is the name of the network as it appears in the network list (Ctrl-S).
 Note that the `certs` directory does not exist by default and you will have to create it yourself.
-Once the file is there, all subsequent SSL connections to that network will be using the certificate.
+Once the file is there, all subsequent SSL connections to that network will use the certificate.

 Add your fingerprint to NickServ